Ehrenfest's theorem beyond the Ehrenfest time: Main result and implications

-We turn to the proof after some interpretation.
-How much environment-induced diffusion is necessary for Theorem \ref{thm:HamVUnits} to ensure a close quantum-classical correspondence?
-We find Eq.~\eqref{eq:bound-simple-potential} holds with error $\epsilon$ for any
+How much environment-induced diffusion is necessary for Theorem \ref{thm:mainResult} to ensure a close quantum-classical correspondence?
+First note from \eqref{eq:bound-simple-potential-eps} that regardless of the strength of diffusion, our construction can never bound the \emph{rate} at which the quantum-classical error accumulates to be lower than